-The Integra continues in the enviable tradition of providing a fully independent, 4-wheel double-wishbone suspension for a superb combination of sporty handling and excellent ride quality.
+The Integra continues in the enviable tradition of providing a fully independent, four-wheel double-wishbone suspension for a superb combination of sporty handling and excellent ride quality.

 The objective was to provide the Integra driver with a vehicle that is responsive and comfortable in daily driving, yet with excellent cornering stability, good traction and stable behavior.

 The components of the front suspension are an L-shaped lower control arm, an upper control arm, a coil-over shock absorber, a stabilizer bar and a performance rod.
-For the GS-R front suspension, the engineering team also specified the use of a shock tower bar and on the GS and the GS-R, a stabilizer bar equipped with ball joints instead of rubber bushings.
+For the GS-R front suspension, the engineering team also specified the use of a shock tower bar and on all Integras, a stabilizer bar equipped with ball joints instead of rubber bushings.
 The tower bar ties together the tops of the front spring/damper assemblies.
 The performance rod is designed to act as an A-arm cross brace to enhance handling and precision and stiffen the front lower subframe.
 The tower bar and performance rod are designed to enhance rigidity and contribute to suspension precision.